pgroenbaek/tsre5-trainsimcom-fork-qt6/docs/cmake-build-manual.md

 The build configuration script will ask you to provide the Qt installation directory, the vcpkg directory and which vcpkg triplet you want to use.

 The vcpkg triplets you can use are:
-- x64-mingw-static
 - x64-mingw-dynamic
-- x86-mingw-static
 - x86-mingw-dynamic

-Qt will always be linked dynamically regardless of what you use, it needs to be due to their OSS license.

 To run the build configuration script:
 ```bash